StonedMonmies/StonedMonmies/README.md

 # About StonedMommies
 ---

-Introducing StonedMonmies, a mythology-inspired NFT project set to launch on Monad Mainnet.
+Introducing StonedMonmies, an NFT Community on Monad, where myth meets chain, art meets soul.
+Mint, collect, and vibe with the Monmies

 Our vision: